cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 - `ResetMsgsSent` - Number of Reset messages sent (cumulative). -->

-- `DisabledRoutes` - Number of disabled routes.
+- `mempool.disabled_routes` - Number of disabled routes.

-- `Redundancy` -  The current level of redundancy computed as the ratio between duplicate and unique transactions.
+- `mempool.redundancy` -  The current level of redundancy computed as the ratio between duplicate and unique transactions.

 ### Configuration parameters